dataplat/dbareports/README.md

 # DBA Reports
-This repo contains the PowerShell module SSRS and PowerBi samples for you to gather, store and report on information about your SQL Server estate
+This repo contains the PowerShell module SSRS and PowerBi samples for you to gather, store and report on information about your SQL Server estate.
+You can find more details on the website https://dbareports.io

 ## Installer
 We’ve tried to make the installation experience as simple as possible.
 Executing Install-DBAreports does the following: